-Lawson Lundell’s Climate Change Group assists clients with a broad range of issues relating to the regulation of greenhouse gas (GHG) emissions that are believed to be a cause of climate change.
+Lawson Lundell's Climate Change Group assists clients with a broad range of issues relating to the regulation of carbon dioxide equivalent emissions

 Members of the group are fully up-to-date on the suite of legislation enacted by the British Columbia government in the Spring of 2008 in response to its 2007 Energy Plan, Alberta’s Climate Change and Emissions Management Act and other provincial and federal legislation.
 Members of the group are also knowledgeable about the Western Climate Initiative, in which British Columbia is a key participant, and about Kyoto flexibility mechanisms.

 British Columbia’s new enabling legislation (the Greenhouse Gas Reduction (Cap and Trade) Act) is expected to implement British Columbia’s commitment to a “cap and trade” system to be established through Western Climate Initiative processes.
 Businesses that emit greenhouse gases and businesses with opportunities to reduce emissions or capitalize on allowance or offset trading opportunities will need to understand the detailed regulations that will implement the new legislation.